 Altisource Portfolio Solutions S.A.
 Schedules Third Quarter 2022 Conference Call

-/EIN News/ -- LUXEMBOURG, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- On Thursday, November 3, 2022, Altisource Portfolio Solutions S.A. (“Altisource”) (NASDAQ: ASPS) will report earnings for the third quarter 2022.
-A press release and presentation will be available on Altisource’s website in the Investor Relations section.
+LUXEMBOURG, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- On Thursday, November 3, 2022, Altisource Portfolio Solutions S.A. ("Altisource") ASPS will report earnings for the third quarter 2022.
+A press release and presentation will be available on Altisource's website in the Investor Relations section.

 Altisource will also host a conference call at 10:00 a.m.
 EDT on the same day to discuss its third quarter 2022 results.
 A link to the live audio webcast will be available on Altisource's website in the Investor Relations section.
 Those who want to listen to the call should go to the website at least fifteen minutes prior to the call to register, download and install any necessary audio software.
 A replay of the conference call will be available via the website approximately two hours after the conclusion of the call and will remain available for approximately 30 days.